Master-Thesis-Unicado/Optimization/notes/penalty_system.md

 # Penalty System Documentation

-> **Scope**: Complete documentation of the reachability-constrained penalty system, including Mach trajectory guidance, lever penalty guidance, and their integration with 3D Dynamic Programming for optimal climb trajectory generation.
+> **Scope**: Complete documentation of the reachability-constrained penalty system, including Mach trajectory guidance, lever penalty guidance, and their integration with 3D Dynamic Programming for optimal climb and descent trajectory generation.

 ---